 Can I travel with my pets or import pets from regions where cases of SARS-CoV-2 are reported?

 The United States Department of Agriculture Animal and Plant Health Inspection Service oversees international pet travel.
-While no specific warnings or recommendations have been issued regarding pet travel, you should consult with your local and state veterinarians about any potential risk associated with international travel.
+While no specific warnings or recommendations have been issued regarding pet travel, you should consult with your local and state veterinarians about any potential risk associated with pet travel.

 What can I do to keep myself and my pets safe from infectious disease?